 Grant Application Instructions

-**Both forms are Microsoft Word.
-Please make sure to download and save as before entering information.**
+**IMPORTANT: Please make sure to download and save the Mid Year Report before entering information.**

 Application Evaluation Process